laanwj/adlmidi/README.md

 * Slight modularization and clean-up of the code (split ui, audio output, MIDI event processor into separate files)
 * Reverb can be disabled with a command-line flag.
 This is mainly useful when the intent is to record and add effects later, but it will also use less CPU.
 * JACK audio output support.
-Note: with JACK it is important that the `PCM_RATE` exactly matches the sampling rate of the jack server.
-This can currently be configured in the Makefile only and not at run time.
 * It is possible to select instruments from the full selection of banks by sending Bank LSB controller changes, if enabled with `-bs`.
 * CMake-based build system instead of separate makefiles.